diving91/Oil-Boiler-Monitoring/README.md

 *	A DBG_PIN is used to determine at power on, if sketch debug information has to be sent on serial console or not
 *	debug info from MySensors are controller at sketch compile time, not during run time<br>

+<b>V2.0 Addition :</b><br>
+*	Add ability to send volume in its seconds equivalent to let Controllers do the conversion when desired
+* 	Add some wait() during presentation for better reliability
+*	Some bug fixes
+*	Add 1-wire DS18B20 sensors reading and sending to Mysensors - Values are sent every custom defined time with & without redundancy
+*	To be used with 2 sensors to monitor Water temperature out & in from the water path
+*	When returning water temperature is too high, this indicates your Boiler water temperature might be too high
+*	If no DS18B20 devices are attached, info is not presented to Mysensors controller